 DT X Communications 4.0 Blockchain project is undertaking the development of a smart city as a prototype Proof of concept in the Republic of Moldova and later on to expand this with its channel partner in the Democratic Republic of Congo (DRC).
 The African country, is one of the two hosting this project in the world, the other being Moldova.
 The Aqua Telecom Smart City 4.0 project will make use of blockchain technology combined with national communications infrastructure to provide security, immutability, transparency, and scalability of applications developed for smart cities and artificial intelligence.

 The DT X Project Team is looking for investors to help make this project come through, 16 million USD has been invested and currently has 1500 Kms of PVC Pipe laid across Moldova that will support 5 new fibre optics networks.
-If you would like to invest in this Smart Cities project, please contact the DT X Project team here.
+If you would like to invest in Africa in this Smart Cities project, please contact the DT X Project team here.